MarionLeHerisson/good-time/README.md

 Run `bin/console server:run` in the project's directory.

-In dev mode, also launch Wamp/Lamp to have the database.
+In dev mode, also launch Wamp/Lamp to have a local database.
+A creation file and a dump are located in `src/Migrations/`.

 -----------------
 Some refs for the Good Time team :